National Safe Boating Week: Week Before Memorial Day

 Accidents happen too fast on the water to reach for stowed life jackets.
 Most boating fatalities are drownings – and the majority of those who drown aren’t wearing a life jacket.

 Now, new styles are available – comfortable and lightweight.
 During National Safe Boating Week, celebrate by wearing your life jacket at all times while underway.
 And ask friends and family to do the same!
 The National Safe Boating Council, its local partners, and Santa Barbara Harbor Patrol reminds you: "Don’t just carry a life jacket – Wear It!"
 To learn more about Safe Boating contact the Harbor Patrol Office at (805) 564-5530.

 - Wear a life jacket no matter what activity you have planned - boating, kayaking, stand-up paddleboarding, etc.

 - Make sure life jackets are U.S. Coast Guard-approved and appropriate for the activity.
-Inflatable PFDs must be worn at all times, are not approved for children under 16 and are not recommended for weak swimmers or non-swimmers, or where immersion is expected.
+Inflatable PFDs must be worn at all times, are not approved for children under 16, are not recommended for weak swimmers, non-swimmers and where immersion is expected.

 - Make sure your life jacket is U.S. Coast Guard-approved and appropriate for your favorite boating activities.

 - Try it on to ensure a proper fit.
 Life jackets meant for adults are not safe for children.